cetic/fadi-presentation/README.md

 ## Goal

-Slides presentation of the BigData PLatform for the Newtech4Steel project
+Slides presentation of the BigData Platform for the Newtech4Steel project

 These slides are available on OpenShift at http://bigdataplatfrom-slides.openshift.ext.cetic.be/#/